 Note: this approach would also expand any other live effects which may have also been applied to effected object(s).
 This could reduce the ease by which the object can be further edited; for example, some native Illustrator effects such as Roughen can add many nodes to paths.

-Even though clients of artwork should be viewing and outputting the document correctly if they do not have the Phantasm, Texturino, Stipplism or InkQuest plugins installed, it is recognised that some may be unduly concerned by a warning message stating that something is missing.
+Even though clients of artwork should be viewing and outputting the document correctly if they do not have the Phantasm, Texturino, Stylism, Stipplism or InkQuest plugins installed, it is recognized that some may be unduly concerned by a warning message stating that something is missing.